alexpolt/alexpolt.github.io/src/atomic-data.md

   So how do we avoid reusing used data and the ABA problem?
 That's where **atomic\_data** differs: we use a backing multi-producer/multi-consumer queue and introduce *a synchronization barrier*.
-  This sync barrier creates a "time out" during which **atomic\_data** waits for old reads and updates to complete.
-Another way of thinking about it: it's a form of preemption control by which we wait for all threads to stop using the data.
-There is also a nice hack: the backing array for the queue is double the size that makes possible to use two atomic counters to watch for the data usage.
+  This sync barrier creates a "time out" during which **atomic\_data** waits for old reads and updates to complete, no threads are touching data.
+But does it mean that readers are also blocked from reading data during that period?
+Here is a nice hack: the backing array for the queue is double the size that makes possible to use two atomic counters to watch for the data usage.
 This allows reading to be independent of the sync barrier and be wait-free (read the code for more details).
 So reading is never blocked.